Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I especially liked the Bar Blitz videos, where he covers an entire topic (such as Agency) in under 60 minutes.
 The Blitz videos give you everything you need to know for a singular bar topic in under an hour.

 Overall, I was super impressed with the Studicata videos.
+They are some of the best in the entire bar prep space.

 Streamlined Content & Structure